Evil Geniuses

 Evil Geniuses (EG) is an American esports organization based in Seattle, Washington.
-Founded in 1999, the organization has fielded players in various fighting games, Call of Duty, Counter-Strike: Global Offensive, Dota 2, Fortnite Battle Royale, Halo, League of Legends, Valorant, StarCraft II, Rocket League, Tom Clancy's Rainbow Six Siege, and World of Warcraft.
+Founded in 1999, the organization had fielded players in various fighting games, Call of Duty, Counter-Strike: Global Offensive, Dota 2, Fortnite Battle Royale, Halo, League of Legends, Valorant, StarCraft II, Rocket League, Tom Clancy's Rainbow Six Siege, and World of Warcraft.

 In May 2019, EG was acquired by PEAK6, a Chicago-based investment company.
 While independently owned at the time of the acquisition, it was formerly a subsidiary of GoodGame Agency, which in turn was owned by Amazon.com through its division Twitch.

-EG's Dota 2 team won The International 2015, receiving the largest prize payout in esports history at the time.
+EG's Dota 2 team won The International 2015, receiving more than $6.6 million, the largest prize payout in esports history at the time.
 Their Call of Duty: WWII team won the 2018 Call of Duty Championship.
 Their Valorant team won the 2023 Valorant Champions.